wolph/distraction-blocker/store/listing.md

 ## Limitations

+Blocking is enforced by the extension's service worker.
+If Chrome has not woken the worker when a page starts loading, that page can load before the block applies.
+Focus Lock does not use declarativeNetRequest rules.
+A page that loads that way is re-evaluated once the worker answers.

 - Chrome only.
 Blocking applies to top-level HTTP and HTTPS pages, not embedded widgets.
 - Chrome internal pages and the Chrome Web Store cannot host the blocking script.
 - Focus Lock cannot prevent a user from disabling the extension and does not block other browsers, apps, or devices.